Coral Castle: The Castle

 The grounds of Coral Castle consist of 1100 ST of stones in the form of walls, carvings, furniture, and a castle tower.
 Commonly mistakenly believed to be made of coral, it is actually made of oolite, also known as oolitic limestone.
 Oolite is a sedimentary rock composed of small spherical grains of concentrically layered carbonate that may include localized concentrations of fossil shells and coral.
 Miami Oolite is found throughout southeastern Florida from Palm Beach County to the Florida Keys.
 Oolite is often found beneath only several inches of topsoil, such as at the Coral Castle site.

 The stones are fastened together without mortar.
 They are set on top of each other using their weight to keep them together.
 The craftsmanship detail is so fine and the stones are connected with such precision that no light passes through the joints.
 The 8 ft tall vertical stones that make up the perimeter wall have a uniform height.
 Even with the passage of decades the stones have not shifted.

-Among the features and carvings are a two-story castle tower that served as Leedskalnin's living quarters (walls consisting of 8-foot-high pieces of stone), an accurate sundial, a polar telescope, an obelisk, a barbecue, a water well, a fountain, celestial stars and planets, and numerous pieces of furniture.
+Among the features and carvings are a two-storey castle tower that served as Leedskalnin's living quarters (walls consisting of 8-foot-high pieces of stone), an accurate sundial, a polar telescope, an obelisk, a barbecue, a water well, a fountain, celestial stars and planets, and numerous pieces of furniture.
 The furniture pieces include a heart-shaped table, a table in the shape of Florida, twenty-five rocking chairs, chairs resembling crescent moons, a bathtub, beds, and a throne.

 With few exceptions, the objects are made from single pieces of stone that weigh on average 15 ST each.
 The largest stone weighs 30 ST and the tallest are two monoliths standing 25 ft each.

 A 9 ST revolving 8-foot tall gate is a famous structure of the castle, documented on the television programs In Search of... and That's Incredible!.
 The gate is carved so that it fits within a quarter of an inch of the walls.
 It was well-balanced, reportedly so that a child could open it with the push of a finger.
 The mystery of the gate's perfectly balanced axis and the ease with which it revolved lasted for decades until it stopped working in 1986.
 In order to remove it, six men and a 50 ST crane were used.
 Once the gate was removed, the engineers discovered how Leedskalnin had centered and balanced it.
 He had drilled a hole from top to bottom and inserted a metal shaft.
 The rock rested on an old truck bearing.
 It was the rusting out of this bearing that resulted in the gate's failure to revolve.
 Complete with new bearings and shaft, it was set back into place on July 23, 1986.
 It failed in 2005 and was again repaired; however, it does not rotate with the same ease it once did.